 First off I’ll start by saying the Hungarian word for emergency is vészhelyzet, and the German word is Not.
 I think the Germans need a one-syllable word for emergency because they get upset and panicked if things don’t go exactly to regimen.
 I used to make fun of them for their attitude towards efficiency, but after these few months in Hungary, I appreciate it now.

 The whole weekend was kind of weird.
-I don’t know how much I should tell you about it, but I’ll err on the side of too much for the sake of art.
+I don’t know how much I should tell you about it, but I’ll err on the side of too much.

-The couple who had visited me in Budapest and I were there, and the girl kept hitting on me, and her boyfriend informed me she had a crush on me.
-We were leaving through the masses of the crowd, and she started groping me (not unlike the guy that had robbed me in Budapest) and walked away.
+The couple who had visited me in Budapest and I were there in Nuremberg, and the girl kept hitting on me.
+Her boyfriend informed me she had a crush on me.
+We were leaving through the masses of the crowd, and she started groping me (not unlike the guy who had robbed me in Budapest) and walked away.
 That was the last I saw/heard from them, which was especially bad because I was supposed to stay with them the next night.

 On the bus back to Rasim’s (my Turkish friend), I sat next to a guy who had dug up a five-foot tree from some sidewalk somewhere.
 There was a trail of dirt from the entrance of the bus to where he was sitting.

 The next night I bumped into some people I sort of knew.
 There was this other guy with them…very drunk and aggressive and sociopathic seeming.
-He went off with me to buy a drink and said “don’t worry I’m not gay,” and my alarms were raised.
+He went off with me to buy a drink and said “don’t worry; I’m not gay,” and my alarms went off.
 5 minutes later, he asked me to blow him, and I gave him a forceful no and eventually lost him in the crowd.
 These situations are occurring at a higher frequency this year.
 Like father, like son I guess [. . . ]

-When the Romanian girl came onto the train she asked if I spoke English, which I always like when foreigners ask me.
+When a Romanian girl came onto the train, she asked if I spoke English, which I always welcome when foreigners ask me.
 We made small talk for a minute and then crashed in one of those closed compartments on the train.

-After that happened, the Romanian’s mood started improving gradually, as she had escaped the Not.
+The Romanian’s mood started improving gradually, as she had escaped the Not.
 She told me she had just been to Amsterdam and said she still thought she was high.
-She showed me the Space cakes she was bringing back and was wearing a candy bracelet and would occasionally pull out circus peanuts and other sweets.
+Wearing a candy bracelet, she showed me the Space cakes she was bringing back and would occasionally pull out circus peanuts and other sweets.
 I guess maybe she was still stoned.
-She was 24 but she looked and acted like she was 20.
+She had said she was 24, but she looked and acted like she was 20.
 Romanians are often very petit though…

 I also saw a guy wearing a t-shirt with a Star of David going into a trashcan, a play on this image.